Last updated on May 17, 2022.

-Here are 180+ best practices for SEO based on the Google Search Engine Optimization (SEO) Starter Guide.
+Here are 180+ best SEO practices based on the Google Search Engine Optimization (SEO) Starter Guide.

 If you don’t have time to go through the entire SEO Starter Guide from Google or you need a refresher, you are just in the right place.

 Here I am sharing with you my notes from Google’s guide together with my own comments and insights.
-I was able to find 180+ best practices and tips for SEO there!
+I was able to find 180+ best SEO practices and tips!

 P.S.
 I strongly recommend that you read and study both the SEO Starter Guide and this article.

 ⚡ Make sure to check my list of SEO tips to make you a better SEO.